 Once enrolled you will be compensated for your time, the inconvenience of having blood tests and procedures, and your travel expenses.
-The total amount compensated will be approximately £225 if all scheduled visits are attended.
+The total amount compensated will be approximately £180-£270 depending on the total number of visits attended.
 Additional visits will be paid at a rate of £45/visit.
 Please ask the study team if you would like more information on how and when you will be reimbursed.
 Those who attend for final screening and vaccination visit (Day 0) but are not eligible to proceed further in the trial, will be reimbursed for their time.